Nexmo/station/_tutorials/passwordless-authentication.md

 </form>
 ```

+⚓ Verify PIN Code
 ## Verify the PIN

-To verify the PIN submitted by the user you use the Nexmo library to make a [Verify Check](/api/verify#check) request.
+To verify the PIN submitted by the user you use the Nexmo library to make a [Verify Check](/api/verify#verify-check) request.
 You pass in the `request_id` (which we stored in the user's session data) and the PIN entered by the user.

 The Verify API response tells you if the user entered the correct PIN.
 If the `status` is `0`, log the user in.